 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

-A postdoctoral position is immediately available to develop size and morphology controlled synthesis strategies for various model and energy material nanoparticle systems, as well as investigate the detailed mechanisms of crystal growth and phase transformations, with a strong emphasis on the use of advanced resources at PNNL, EMSL, and other DOE user facilities.
+A postdoctoral position is immediately available to size and morphology controlled synthesize and characterize nanoparticles, as well as investigate the crystal growth and phase transformation mechanisms with a strong emphasis on the use of advanced resources at PNNL and associated DOE user facilities.

-In-depth knowledge, practical experience, and a good publication record in nanoparticle synthesis and characterization.
-Hands-on experience with in situ S/TEM and high resolution STEM is highly desirable.
-In addition, the candidate should possess functional knowledge of various complementary materials characterization methods such as SEM, AFM, Raman/IR, XRD, and/or synchrotron based techniques.
+In-depth knowledge, practical experience, and a good publication record in Nanoparticle synthesis and characterization.
+Hands-on experience with various in situ and ex situ techniques such as high resolution STEM is highly desirable.
+In addition, the candidate should possess functional knowledge of various complementary materials characterization methods such as SEM, AFM, Raman, XRD, and/or synchrotron based techniques.

-A background in one or more of the following research areas, involving EELS, electrochemistry, batteries, nucleation and crystal growth, S/TEM, FIB-SEM, and AFM.
+A background in one or more of the following research areas, involving nanoparticle synthesis, nucleation and crystal growth, S/TEM, FIB-SEM, and AFM.

 Strong verbal and written communications skills.

-The successful candidate will work in collaboration with a diverse group of scientists and technical staff across PNNL, and must be able to work closely and communicate effectively with experimentalists and computational modeling colleagues.
-The ability to adapt, refine, or innovate experimental tools as needed would be considered advantageous.
+The postdoc will work in collaboration with a diverse group of scientists and technical staff across the Lab, and must be able to work closely and communicate effectively with experimentalist and computational modeling colleagues.
+The ability to adapt, refine, or innovate experimental tools as needed.

 Be able to recognize abnormal operating conditions, correct and report to supervisor and warranty provider in a timely and responsible manner.

-Provide direct support and field oversight of research activities involving nanoparticle synthesis and characterization; Supervise and coordinate work from multiple projects.
-Keep accurate and legible operating records associated with each assigned job.
+Provide direct support and field oversight of research activities involving Nanoparticle synthesis and characterization; Supervise and coordinate work from multiple projects.
+Keep accurate and legible operating records associated with assigned job.

 Equal Employment Opportunity